HazelGriffith/SYSC_5105_Project_ATCG/README.md

 After generating the test-cases for each technique we measure their statement coverage, branch coverage, and execution times.
 If any tests fail we determine what fault(s) was/were detected.
 Then mutation testing is completed with the mutmut library where we demonstrate how to increase your test-suite's mutation score.

+## Libraries Used
+pytest
+mutmut
+coverage
+pytest-cov
+signal (requires Linux based OS)

+## Categroy Partition Testing
+Access the "CategoryPartition" folder for the software that generates and runs tests with this technique

+## Combinatorial Testing for Quadratic Equation Solver
+Access the "QuadraticEquationSolver_Combinatorial" folder for the software that generates and runs tests with this technique

-## How to run Quadratic Equation Solver case study
+## How to run Quadratic Equation Solver Metamorphic Testing
 first, ensure your terminal has navigated to the Quadratic_Equation_Solver directory.
 From the root directory enter:
-"cd CaseStudies/Quadratic_Equation_Solver"
+"cd Metamorphic_and_SetCover_Combinatorial/Quadratic_Equation_Solver"

 ### Run Source Code
 To run the code enter: